johnpjust/KernelSegmentation/README.md

 ## Unsupervised Learning Method #2

-We can also use generative models to find properties.
+We can also use generative models to find properties, although the results may not be as intuitive.
 This can include linear methods (PCA) and nonlinear methods (autoencoders and variational autoencoders).